Bill Adee: Professional career

 Adee joined the Chicago Tribune as sports editor in 2002.
 In 2006, Adee became associate managing editor for innovation and was later promoted to vice president of digital in 2009.

 In 2009, Adee created ChicagoNow, a blog network managed by Tribune Media Group.

 In 2013, Adee was promoted to executive vice president of digital development and operations.

 In 2017, Adee emerged as the COO of the Vegas Stats & Information Network.
 VSiN is a network which is dedicated to covering sports gambling news, and informing the public on how the sports gaming industry operates.
-The network broadcasts daily on SiriusXM 204, and on the website VSiN.com.
+The network broadcasts daily on iHeartRadio, Youtube TV and on the website VSiN.com.